-REAC/TS provides incident response and consultation to physicians across the globe.
+REAC/TS provides incident response and consultation to physicians worldwide.
 We also maintain specialized response teams consisting of a physician, nurse/paramedic and a health physicist to ensure our readiness to respond to a radiation emergency.
 This enables rapid dose assessment, radiological and medical triage, diagnosis and medical management of radiation incidents.

 - Medical and radiological triage

 - Diethylenetriaminepentaacetic acid (DTPA) and Prussian Blue therapy for specific radiological materials

 - Diagnostic and prognostic assessments of radiation-induced injuries